In any business, you have two kinds of costs: direct costs and indirect costs.

 An indirect cost is an overhead that remains about the same whether you make any sales or not.
 An example would be rent–it stays the same whether a restaurant serves 50 people or 150 people.
 SG&A expenses are indirect costs.

+Once you’ve identified both types of costs, you can automate the process of calculating the planned production cost of production using excel templates from this site.
 Both kinds of cost are strictly income statement items; they aren’t reflected on a company’s balance sheet.

 Let’s take a look at each in a little more detail.

 The Pine Furniture Company incurs direct costs every time it sells a piece of furniture.

 The direct costs could be incurred from different areas.
 Pine Furniture, for example, buys wood, then makes furniture and sells it.
 The wood is a direct cost because it is used up as a result of making that sale.
 In other words, more sales will require more wood.